davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ```

-❌ **BAD** This example uses Task.Result to get the connection in the constructor.
-This could lead to thread pool starvation and dead locks.
+❌ **BAD** This example uses `Task.Result` to get the connection in the constructor.
+This could lead to thread-pool starvation and deadlocks.

 ```C#
 public class Service : IService